danielfett/draft-dpop/main.md

 # Introduction {#Introduction}

-[@RFC8705] describes methods to bind (sender-constrain) access tokens using mutual Transport Layer Security (TLS) authentication with X.509 certificates.

-[@I-D.ietf-oauth-token-binding] provides mechanisms to sender-constrain access tokens using HTTP token binding.
+This document outlines a relatively simple application-level mechanism for sender-constraining OAuth access and refresh tokens.
+It enables a client to demonstrate proof-of-possession of a public/private key pair by including the `DPoP` header in an HTTP request.
+Using that header, an authorization server is able to bind issued tokens to the public part of the client's key pair.
+Recipients of such tokens are then able to verify the binding of the token to the key pair that the client has demonstrated that it holds via the `DPoP` header, thereby providing some assurance that the client presenting the token also possesses the private key.
+In other words, the legitimate presenter of the token is constrained to be the sender that holds and can prove possession of the private part of the key pair.

-Due to a sub-par user experience of TLS client authentication in user agents and a lack of support for HTTP token binding, neither mechanism can be used if an OAuth client is a Single Page Application (SPA) running in a web browser.
+The mechanism described herein can be used in cases where potentially stronger methods of sender-constraining tokens that utilize elements of the underlying secure transport layer, such as [@RFC8705] or [@I-D.ietf-oauth-token-binding], are not available or desirable.
+For example, due to a sub-par user experience of TLS client authentication in user agents and a lack of support for HTTP token binding, neither mechanism can be used if an OAuth client is a Single Page Application (SPA) running in a web browser.

-This document outlines an application-level sender-constraining for access and refresh tokens that can be used in cases where neither mTLS nor OAuth Token Binding are available.
-It uses proof-of-possession based on a public/private key pair and application-level signing.

-DPoP can be used with public clients and, in case of confidential clients, can be combined with any client authentication method.
+DPoP can be used with public clients to sender-constrain access tokens and refresh tokens.
+With confidential clients, DPoP can be used in conjunction with any client authentication method to sender-constrain access tokens.

 ## Conventions and Terminology